datafix-com/HelloWorld/README.md

 This repo ( repository ) is currently quiesced.
 * while quiesced, its role in future protocols resulting from the Corona-19 virus will be reviewed.
 * considering a resumption via Fast.io
+ * * this reads seems to  functioning correctly

 ----